This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 As with anywhere, there’s always an exception.
 There are many parts of Guatemala City you should avoid, but usually they’re spots you wouldn’t consider visiting anyway since they aren’t home to tourist attractions.

-I was also repeatedly warned not to take the public bus between Guatemala City and Antigua; pay up for a tourist shuttle (~$10) or taxi ($35-45) on that route!
+I was also repeatedly warned not to take the public bus between Guatemala City and Antigua; Ubers cost $20-25 depending on traffic so paying up on that route won’t break the bank.

 Any health concerns in Guatemala?